OpenDSA/OpenDSA/RST/source/Glossary.rst

    method
       In an objectect-oriented class, a method is an operation on a class.
       A synonym for :term:`member function`.

+   min heap
+      A :term:`heap` where every node has a key value less than its children.
+As a consequence, the node with minimum key value is at the root.

    mod
       Another name for the :term:`modulus` function.